Last updated on 21/10/2024

 ‘No. He was very friendly and gave me a hug but he didn’t try to do anything else.
 I don’t think he has designs on me; it’s not like he fancies me or anything.
 It’s just like … well, I think I enjoyed what he did more than I should have.’

-‘I wouldn’t worry about it Michael.
+‘I wouldn’t worry about it, Michael.
 Has Richard done anything like that with you?’

 ‘No, of course not.
 We are very close mates and we spend a lot of time together but there’s nothing more to it than that.’

 ‘So, what are you confused about?
-You like girls don’t you?
+You like girls, don’t you?

 ‘I like you.
 We get on so well together.
 I have been thinking about whether I like boys too; that’s what’s confusing me.’

-‘Well maybe you do.
+‘Well, maybe you do.
 We’re only sixteen.
 My dad says that teenagers can get confused about things, at our age.
 He’s a petty wise old thing, my dad.
 He’s been around and knows about all kinds of things.
 If he were here now, I imagine he would say, ‘It’s all part of growing up.’
 It’s the kind of thing he has said to me before.’
 Michael felt reassured by what Carol had just said; it made sense to him.

-‘Oh, thank you so much Carol.
+‘Oh, thank you so much, Carol.
 I think that has put my mind at rest.
 So much has happened to me during this holiday and I am struggling to take it all in, sometimes.’

 They talked about people, about experiences and what it was like to be young and free and in the sunshine in a foreign land.
 Going on holiday abroad had been a watershed experience for Michael.
 Carol had been on holiday with her parents before, including trips to Spain, so being in Cattolica was not that new or different for her.
 The two friends talked long into the evening until Carol said, ‘Well Michael, we’d better get back and get on our with our packing.’

 The night before departure day, people were in their rooms packing up their belongings, ready for an early start the next morning.
 Everyone seemed to be leaving with more clothes than they arrived with.
-Space had to be found in suitcases for the gifts and souvenirs that been collected in the resort and on the excursions.
+Space had to be found in suitcases for the gifts and souvenirs that had been collected in the resort and on the excursions.
 They all wanted to take home their trophies and icons; the little fragments of their holiday that would remind them of things they had done and which they could use as visual aids when they were telling their friends about every last detail of their Italian holiday.
 Several members of the party owned cameras and had used many rolls of film.

 Although Michael had taken an old camera with him, he did not use it much.
 He had only one roll of black and white film in it and knew that getting it developed at the chemists would cost him a lot of money.
 His uncle had given it to him after he purchased a new one; it worked reasonably well but Michael knew little of its settings and was content just to press the button and hope for the best.
 In any case, he preferred to capture images with his pen.
 His notebooks were filled with snapshots of people, places and events, stored in his juvenile scribble.
 The other holiday-makers who had cameras were always taking snaps of each other, he noticed and seldom pointed their devices at buildings or scenery.
 They wanted their albums to be about people, so they could explain who was who and what they were doing.
-Had Michael been able to take many more photos and have them developed, he would have filled several albums with shots of historic sites, the Italian landscape, Swiss mountains and the broad expanse of the Adriatic sea.
+Had Michael been able to take many more photos and have them developed, he would have filled several albums with shots of historic sites, the Italian landscape, Swiss mountains and the broad expanse of the Adriatic Sea.

 Before the holidaymakers began their journey home, someone took a picture of the whole group, outside the Britannia.
 When they got back, Michael was sent a copy of it.
 He noticed he was the only person wearing dark clothing.
 Everyone else wore light-coloured clothes but he, alone, wore a dark brown top.
 He thought he stood out – the one who was different to everyone else.
 Most of the men in the photo wore shorts but Nick and Dave were wearing dark blue jeans.
 It was a very mixed group of adults and young people but Michael was glad to have been sent it, to remind him of all the people he had met on the trip (those who were still there at the end of the two weeks.)